Matherunner/hldoc/STYLEGUIDE.md

 Texts should generally be set in Baskerville or its variants.

-Arrowheads should preferrably be "Arrow 9" in Illustrator.
+Arrowheads should preferably be "Arrow 9" in Illustrator.

 Lines should have a minimum stroke width of 1px.